 Table 2.
 VL1's look-up table of the developed wind reconstruction algorithm.

-Angle range V{QS_1} V{QS_2} $350^{\circ} - 80^{\circ}$ < 0 > 0 $80^{\circ} - 170^{\circ}$ < 0 < 0 $170^{\circ} - 260^{\circ}$ >0 < 0 $260^{\circ} - 350^{\circ}$ >0 >0 ment instruments, which is shown in Fig. 10.
-The quadrant sensor thermocouple pair QS_1 has positive voltage values, when the wind is from TC-1 to TC-2.
-Respectively the thermocouple pair QS_2 has positive voltage values, when the wind is from TC-3 to TC-4.
+Angle range V{QS_1} V{QS_2}

+350-80° < 0 > 0

+80-170° < 0 < 0

+170-260° > 0 < 0

+260-350° > 0 > 0

 The ambiguity of the wind direction is settled by selecting from the set of candidate angles the specific angle that is in the correct wind quadrant, as determined by the quadrant sensor voltages.
 If there are many candidate angles in the same wind quadrant, the wind direction is arbitrarily selected to be the smallest angle from the set of candidate angles.

-If the quadrant sensor voltages did not exceed the threshold value, time continuity is used for determining the wind direction.
-Time continuity works as follows: the chosen candidate angle is the one nearest to the last determined angle, but only if the time difference between that one and the current one is less than one hour.
+For cases of the quadrant sensor voltages not exceeding the threshold value, time continuity is used for determining the wind direction.
+Time continuity works as follows: the chosen candidate angle is the one nearest to the last-determined angle, albeit only if the time difference between that one and the current one is less than 1 h.
 This principle is sufficient when the elapsed time between the measurement samples is not too long, as wind often exhibits continuous behavior.
-However, if the time between the two samples exceeds the threshold of one hour, the use of time continuity is likely not valid and in these cases the Dynamic Wind Table (DWT) is used to determine the correct angle.
-The operation principle of the DWT is described in Sec.
+However, if the time between the two samples exceeds the threshold of 1 h, the use of time continuity is likely not valid, and in these cases the dynamic wind table (DWT) is used to determine the correct angle.
+The operation principle of the DWT is described in Sect.
 3.3.
-The operation of the first segment in the wind reconstruction algorithm is summarized in Alg.
-1. Discussion started: 22 February 2017 © Author(s) 2017.
-CC-BY 3.0 License.
+The operation of the first stage in the wind reconstruction algorithm is summarized in Algorithm 1.